-Ashdod was a Philistine city (Joshua 15:47), about midway between Gaza and Joppa, and 3 miles from the Mediterranean.
+Ashdod was a Philistine city (Joshua 15:47), about midway between Gaza and Joppa (Jaffa), and 3 miles from the Mediterranean.
 It was one of the chief seats of the worship of Dagon (1 Samuel 5:5).

-Uzziah took it, but fifty years after his death it was taken by the Assyrians (B.C.
+Uzziah took it, but 50 years after his death it was taken by the Assyrians (B.C.
 758).
 According to Sargon’s record, it was captured by him in B.C.
 711.

 The only reference to it in the New Testament, where it is called Azotus, is in the account of Philip’s return from Gaza (Acts 8:40).

 The city was later called Eshdud.